tejas-hosamani/myJournal/about.md

 </div> -->

+> Tl;dr: I am honest, loving, caring, creative.

-Identification can be a tricky thing, sometimes.
+~~Identification can be a tricky thing, sometimes.
 For simplicity, let's say I am a web-developer.
 I like playing around with technology and anything new, really.
 I am curious about a lot of things which includes life's biggest questions.
 That takes me to philosophical areas, which I find very interesting.
-Admittedly, I don't find many people truly interested in those kinds of stuff; So, I often keep my thoughts to myself or sometimes write about them - some of them are here, on this website.
+Admittedly, I don't find many people truly interested in those kinds of stuff; So, I often keep my thoughts to myself or sometimes write about them - some of them are here, on this website.~~

-Other than that, I used to play Table tennis a lot.
-I haven't played it recently and I would definitely if I get a chance.
-I liked that game very much.
+I have asked and re-asked this question to myself, who/what am I?
+This isn't a simple question to me.
+It's philosophical and existential.

+In short, I've found the answer - mostly intellectually and experientially in few occasions.
+And I have memories and some intuitive understanding of those experiences, hence the answer.
+Although, I am aware of how much journey I've left to cover yet.
+If you wanna tag along, hey, welcome aboard.

 <!-- <div class="manual manual-title">